 Prehired’s Program Proved Worthless—But Students were Already Locked into Unaffordable ISAs

-A growing wave of student narratives appear to indicate that Prehired’s program is of much lower quality and offers far fewer job prospects than the company advertises, and that the ISAs that helped draw students in has proven to be a particularly predatory form of student debt.
+A growing wave of student narratives appears to indicate that Prehired’s program is of much lower quality and offers far fewer job prospects than the company advertises and that the ISAs that helped draw students in, have proven to be a particularly predatory form of student debt.

 Complaints from students accusing Prehired of being a “scam” have periodically appeared on social media for years, but the dam of harrowing borrower narratives broke soon after the school filed the lawsuits discussed above.
 After that, former students took to LinkedIn—a common congregating place for those in the sales industry—to describe their true experiences with Prehired.
 In these students’ telling, both promises of a high-quality education through Prehired and of protection from financial downside through the company’s ISA proved devastatingly hollow.